About spider catchers

 - An interesting fun fact about spiders is that they are found on every continent, except Antarctica.

 - Do you know how entomologists catch small spiders and little bugs?
-Entomologists area scientist who study insects.
+Entomologists are scientists who study insects.
 Apart from hands and tweezers, they use a specialized long-tubing device called “pooter” for catching spiders and other little insects.
 For catching larger spiders, a simple Ziploc bag is used as a glove to safely grab the bug.